 I am Ronny Patz (Dr. rer. pol. from Potsdam University), currently a Lecturer replacing the Professorship of International Political Economy at Hertie School in Berlin since September 2020.
 My current teaching at Hertie is on “Global Governance” and on “EU Fiscal and Financial Governance”.
 At the same time, I’m based in Brandenburg(Havel), where I intend to found a new type of research organization as a social business as part of the Havel Valley community.

 Brandenburg(Havel) as of January 2021 will also host the new Federal Agency for Foreign Affairs (BfAA), which I find fascinating and thus follow closely (in German).

-After some years focused on EU politics, in particular EU interest groups, transparency and secrecy in the EU, the European Commission as a bureaucracy, and also the EU’s Common Fisheries Policy, my research since joining LMU Munich looked at budgeting and resource mobilization in the United Nations system.
+Previously, I worked as a political science post-doc at the Geschwister-Scholl-Institut at Ludwig-Maximilians-University (LMU) in Munich for six years.
+After some time focused on EU politics, in particular EU interest groups, transparency and secrecy in the EU, the European Commission as a bureaucracy, and also the EU’s Common Fisheries Policy before going to Munich, my research after joining LMU Munich changed to studing budgeting and resource mobilization in the United Nations system.

 My PhD thesis on “Information flows in the context of EU policy making” (2014) is accessible under a Creative Commons license (full text) and a short blog summary is here.
 You can also see follow-up research on leaking and leak prevention in the European Commission published in West European Politics and research on leaking and the TTIP leaks published in the European Journal of Risk Regulation.